Babahoyo

 Babahoyo ([baβaˈoʝo]), founded May 27, 1948, by legislative decree, is the capital of the Los Ríos province of Ecuador.
-Its population is cited around 153,000.
+Its population is cited around 98,000.
 It is bordered by two rivers, the San Pablo and the Caracol, which join to form the Babahoyo River.
 This meets the Daule River to form the Guayas River, which runs to the Pacific Ocean at the Gulf of Guayaquil.

 A processing and trade center for the surrounding agricultural region, the city handles rice, sugarcane, fruits, balsa wood, and tagua nuts (vegetable ivory).
 Rice and sugar are also milled here.

 Geography

 The city is located in on the left bank of the San Pablo River, which unites in its estuary with the Catarama River to form the Babahoyo River.
 One of the most interesting excursions one can take in the area is a boat trip on the Babahoyo River.
-Babahoyo is located in Litoral and is an obligatory stop to reach the mountains through the highways Babahoyo – Quito (Via Panamericana), Babahoyo – Ambato (Via Flores) and also through Babahoyo – Riobamba.
+Babahoyo is located in the Littoral Region of Ecuador.
+It is an obligatory stop when going to the mountains through the highways of Babahoyo – Quito (via Panamericana), Babahoyo – Ambato (via Flores) and also through Babahoyo – Riobamba.

 Babahoyo is located in the south of the province of Los Ríos.
-The roads that unite it with other cities and towns in the coast are Babhoyo – Baba, Babahoyo – Guayaquil and Babahoyo – Milagro.
-Its geographical location is one of the best because more than 25000 cars, buses, trailers and trucks pass through Babahoyo every day.
-Babhoyo is a commercial center between the coast and the mountains.
+The roads that unite it with other cities and towns in the coast are Babahoyo – Baba, Babahoyo – Guayaquil and Babahoyo – Milagro.
+More than 25,000 cars, buses, trailers and trucks pass through Babahoyo every day.
+Babahoyo is a commercial center between the coast and the mountains.
 Through the urban road network, the city counts on two pedestrian bridges that permit communication between Barreiro and El Salto.
-There are four bridges for vehicles: the first two cross the Catarama River and the San Pablo river in the north of the city (highway Babahoyo – Quito); the third crosses the Lagarto marsh in the south of the city (highway Babahoyo – Guayaquil); and the fourth is located in the sector of La Ventura (highway Babahoyo – Ambato).
+There are four bridges for vehicles: the first two cross the Catarama River and the San Pablo river in the north of the city (Babahoyo – Quito highway), the third crosses the Lagarto marsh in the south of the city (Babahoyo – Guayaquil highway), and the fourth is located in the sector of La Ventura (Babahoyo – Ambato highway).